adielbm/notes/notes/Computation/Turing Machine.md

 - A language is said to be **Turing-recognizable** (or **recursively enumerable** (RE)) if it is recognized by some Turing machine.
 - (4.18) There exists some languages that are not Turing-recognizable.
 - A language is said to be **co-Turing-recognizable** if its complement is Turing-recognizable.
+- Every infinite Turing-recognizable language has an infinite decidable subset.

 #### Recursive (Decidable) Languages (R)